 All full-time students are required to have a campus box regardless of whether they reside on campus or off campus.
 Mailbox assignments (a 4-digit P.O.
 Box #) are given to new students as a part of the registration process.
 The mailing address for incoming mail is P.O.
 Box _ _ _ _, Walnut Ridge, AR 72476.
-For service providers who will not deliver to a PO Box, use the post office’s address, 56 McClellan, Walnut Ridge, AR 72476.
+For service providers who will not deliver to a PO Box, use the WBC Mail and Copy Center's address, 56 McClellan, Walnut Ridge, AR 72476.

 Stamps, certified mail, money orders (international and domestic), UPS and overnight express mailing services are available to all WBC students, faculty and staff.
 Incoming off-campus mail is distributed to boxes by 9:30a.m., if possible, Monday through Friday.
 In-house mail is distributed to boxes on a timely basis.
 Outgoing mail is taken to the Walnut Ridge Post Office each afternoon by 3:30p.m.
 All outgoing mail must have proper postage affixed.
 Mail without postage will be placed in the sender’s campus box.

 5. What services are provided in the Career Center?

 The Center provides career-counseling services.
 Two computer-generated programs, Discover and Career Direct, reveal interests, values, goals, and personality strengths to assist students in selecting a career path.
 Guidance in preparing resumes, interview skills, and other areas related to job search is available.

 The Center maintains a current website which lists job opportunities.
 Williams participates in job fairs in conjunction with the Independent Colleges and Universities of Arkansas, as well as with Arkansas State University.